4. ROAD RUNNING

 4.8.
 RANKING PERIOD

-- To avoid overweighting, competitions in the OW and DF Categories will only be included once in any edition of the Rankings, regardless of the 18-months rule.
-E.g. performances from the 2019 in World Athletics Championships in Doha (OW category competition) will be removed from the Rankings before the 2020 Olympic Games, even if they were within the 18-months period.
+- To avoid overweighting, competitions in the OW and DF Categories, and for all events groups, will only be included once in any edition of the Rankings, regardless of the 12 or 18 month rule.
+E.g. performances from the 2019 World Athletics Championships will be removed from the Rankings once the 2020 Olympic Games results are processed.

 4.9.
 WORLD RECORD BONUS